prewired/prewired.github.io/summerhack2016.md

 ### Chatbot Challenge

 Make a [chatbot](https://en.wikipedia.org/wiki/Chatterbot).
 Talk to a computer, have it say silly things back.
+You could use the [NLTK chat library](http://nltk.org/_modules/nltk/chat) as a starting point.

 ### True Grit